ARTICLE 30 - Employment Equity

 (d) The parties agree that the best qualified candidate should be appointed.
 When the qualifications of a candidate who is a member of an under-represented designated group are approximately equal to those of the best available and acceptable candidate, then, all else being equal, the candidate from the under-represented designated group(s) shall be recommended to the AAU for consideration.
 The term, “approximately equal,” refers to candidates whose scores on the hiring grid differ by 8% or less of the total number of points available.

 (b) The Chair of PCEE and the President of the Faculty Association shall prepare and approve a list of Employment Equity/Procedures Assessors; such list shall be established annually by mutual agreement.
 The list of Employment Equity/Procedures Assessors so appointed shall be kept by both parties in alphabetical order and all assignments from such list shall be made through contact with the Office of the Provost.
 Assignments shall be for a set term as agreed to by the person and the Provost or her/his delegate and all subsequent assignments and/or assignments required because of vacancies shall be filled by the next available person on the list.
+All Employment Equity/Procedures Assessors shall be recognized by the Department Head/Program Director and Dean, or in the case of librarians, by the University Librarian or designate, for their contribution to the health, vibrancy, and collegial life of the institution.

 (c) Each Employment Equity/Procedures Assessor shall be provided with all relevant appointment or promotion and tenure materials, including a copy of the AAU's goals and timetables by the Head of the AAU to which the Employment Equity/Procedures Assessor has been assigned.